spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 Health pickups are a new type of entity, and we must next define which components should be instantiated each time a new 'health pickup' entity is created.

-Typical for SpatialOS GDK projects, the FPS Starter Project contains a C# file that declares a function for each type of entity.
+As is typical for SpatialOS GDK projects, the FPS Starter Project contains a C# file that declares a function for each type of entity.
 This function defines what components are used to construct an entity.
 The object it returns is an [Entity Template]({{urlRoot}}/content/entity-templates).
 Extending an existing entity type is as easy as adding additional components while the entity type is being constructed.

 You can find this file in your Unity project: `Assets/Fps/Scripts/Config/FpsEntityTemplates.cs`.